OfficeDev/office-js-docs-pr/docs/develop/use-sso-to-get-office-signed-in-user-token.md

 1. Select **Expose an API** under **Manage**.
 Select the **Set** link.
 This will generate the Application ID URI in the form `api://[app-id-guid]`, where `[app-id-guid]` is the **Application (client) ID**.

 1. In the generated ID, insert `localhost:[port]/` (note the forward slash "/" appended to the end) between the double forward slashes and the GUID.
 Replace `[port]` with the correct port number for your web application.
-If you created the add-in using yo office, the port number is typically 3000 and found in the package.json file.
+If you created the add-in using Yo Office, the port number is typically 3000 and found in the package.json file.
 If you created the add-in with Visual Studio 2019, the port is found in the **SSL URL** property of the web project.

     When you're finished, the entire ID should have the form `api://localhost:[port]/[app-id-guid]`; for example `api://localhost:44355/c6c1f32b-5e55-4997-881a-753cc1d563b7`.